 The CLIP image viewer provided indexed access to the editions of Olsen's for which we currently have images and we will be adding further editions as soon as possible.
 There are details on how to use the viewer in a notes file on the image display page.

-These images of the Olsen's Almanack fishing vessels directory were made by Richard Potter of the Caledonian Maritime Research Trust from editions of the almanac in private hands.
+The images of later editions were made by Richard Potter of the Caledonian Maritime Research Trust from editions of the almanac in private hands.
 We thank him for his hard work in preparing the good quality images that are the basis of this resource.

 Prior to publishing these images online, CLIP investigated the position in relation to copyright.
 We made extensive enquiries, following a long trail through fishing industry publications, picture postcard publishers, the Intellectual Property Office, the official receivers, and the Treasury Solicitor Bona Vacantia Division, who hold the remaining assets of ETW Dennis Ltd.